Defining Crisis Staffing Shortage in Congregate Care Facilities: COVID-19

 - CDC: Strategies to Mitigate Healthcare Personnel Staffing Shortages

-- CDC: Criteria for Return to Work for Healthcare Personnel with Suspected or Confirmed COVID-19 (Interim Guidance)
+- CDC: Return to Work Criteria for Healthcare Personnel with SARS-CoV-2 Infection (Interim Guidance)

 Facilities with asymptomatic COVID-19-positive staff working on-site

-For more information, see: Clarification of Staffing Options for Congregate Care Facilities Experiencing Staff Shortages
+For more information, refer to Clarification of Staffing Options for Congregate Care Facilities Experiencing Staff Shortages.